dflydev/dflydev-hawk/README.md

  * **artifacts()**: An `Artifacts` instance that contains the values that were used in creating the request

+The **header** is required to be able to get the properly formatted Hawk authorization header to send to the server.
+The **artifacts** are useful in the case that authentication will be done on the server response.

 ### Authenticate Server Response